eclipsesource/tabris-decorators/README.md

 ### @injectionHandler

-Registers the decorated method to handle injections for the given type directly.
+Registers the decorated static method to handle injections for the given type directly.
 The method must return a value compatible to the given type.

 // TDB: Injection parameter object

-If the method is an instance method this will implicitly create a new instance of the class.
-In that case the constructor should only have injected parameters.
-If the method is static no instance will be created and no such limitation applies.

 ### injector.addInjectable(type, config?);